PoojithaGand/Ecommerce-website/README.md

 This is privilege is ideal for the owner(s) of the bussiness.

-**2. Moderate privileged admin**
-Moderate privileged admins comes below Super privileged admins.
-They have the following permissions:

-- [ ] Can view, create, update, and delete admin users.
-- [x] Can view, create, update, and delete products.
-- [x] Can view orders and update their status.
-- [x] Can delete orders.

-This is privilege is ideal for the manager(s).

-**3. Low privileged admin**
-Low privileged admins are the lowermost in the hierarchy and have the least amount of privileges.
-The have the following permission:

-- [ ] Can view, create, update, and delete admin users.
-- [ ] Can view, create, update, and delete products.
-- [x] Can view orders and update their status.
-- [ ] Can delete orders.

-This is privilege is ideal for the delivery-agent(s).

 **Here is a table dipicting the admin privileges for better clarity**